apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Hands-on: iOS 18.2 beta 3 changes and features [Video]**
+**Chloe Fineman Claims Elon Musk Is the ‘SNL’ Host Who Made Her ‘Burst Into Tears’**

-You can read more about it [here](https://9to5mac.com/2024/11/11/ios-18-2-beta-3-changes-features-camera-control-photos-fix-writing-tools-video/).
+You can read more about it [here](http://www.rollingstone.com/tv-movies/tv-movie-news/chloe-fineman-elon-musk-snl-host-cry-1235162955/).

 ## Requirements
 - Python 3.8